 Across the board, the annual percentage yields (APYs) attached to its various CD accounts leave much to be desired, especially when compared to the CD rates of other similar banks.
 Montgomery Bank only operates ten storefronts, along with ATM-only locations, so the need to devote resources to brick-and-mortar branches cannot alone explain the meager rates.

 You can open a CD account at Montgomery Bank from anywhere as short as 28 days to as long as five years.
 The bank permits its customers to select a standard term from the list reproduced below or to customize their own term to meet a specific maturity date.
 Unlike most banks, the APY rates attached to Montgomery Bank’s CD accounts don’t follow a linear fashion of increasing for longer terms.
-We recommend speaking to a representative of Montgomery Bank at one of its locations in order to understand which account would work best for you.
+Special CD rates are provided in the table below.
+For regular CD rates, we recommend speaking to a representative of Montgomery Bank at one of its locations or on the phone in order to understand which account would work best for you.

 Overview of Montgomery Bank CDs